TwentyFour Dynamic Bond

 ESG

-ESG - Integrated TwentyFour has a robust ESG framework which is integrated throughout the investment process for its funds.
-With this fund, Chris and his team are directly responsible and accountable for the analysis: there is no reliance on third party analysts or a separate ESG team within the firm.
+TwentyFour has a robust ESG framework which is integrated throughout the investment process for its funds.
+With this fund, the team are directly responsible and accountable for the analysis: there is no reliance on third-party analysts or a separate ESG team within the firm.

 As a specialist fixed income investor, the priority is to ensure bond coupons and principals are paid, and the team sees ESG as a risk to this goal like any other.
-All ESG factors are considered, however Chris has a particular focus on governance with this fund.
-The ESG integration model also incorporates more nuanced factors such as controversies, engagement and momentum, which Chris feels best reflects TwentyFour’s approach as an active manager.
+All ESG factors are considered, however the team has a particular focus on governance with this fund.
+The ESG integration model also incorporates more nuanced factors such as controversies, engagement and momentum, reflecting TwentyFour’s approach as an active manager.
 This means that ESG analysis is embedded into every stage of the investment process, to achieve two main objectives: enhancing investor returns, and playing its part in promoting better societal and environmental outcomes.